 There are many kinds of enamel jewelry, yet each piece was created by applying pigment.
-Sometimes the pigment in suspended in glass and then applied to the metal, sometimes it is applied directly, sometimes it is applied wet, or dry, with heat, or without.
+Sometimes the pigment is suspended in glass and then applied to the metal, sometimes it is applied directly, sometimes it is applied wet, or dry, with heat, or without.
 Caring for enamel jewelry is not difficult if you know what kind of enamel you have.
-The three most common types of enamel jewelry are: direct paint, pigment in glass, and glass powder in metal cells.
+The three most common types of enamel jewelry are direct paint, a pigment in glass, and glass powder in metal cells.
 Each of these techniques has its own name.

 Painting on jewelry, usually metal, is called painted enamel.
 It is the simplest of the processes.
 The earrings below are an example of painted enamel jewelry.

 Adding pigment to sand then pouring or blowing colored glass into shapes produces enameled glass.
 The antique necklace below contains many Czech enameled glass “beads.”
 Each one is mounted in metal after cooling.

 When a craftsman takes an enameled glass, crushes it to powder, pours the powder into metal cells, then heats the entire piece (typically in a kiln, though not always) to melt the powdered glass into place it produces cloisonné enamel.
 The brooch below is an example of cloisonné enamel.